-How will IB help me in University?
+• How will IB help me with my Post-Secondary Pursuits?

-Most universities in Canada recognize the IB and many of them offer transfer credits that exempt students from first-year university courses, valued at \$1500-\$2000 apiece.
-Our graduates report a wide number of advantages ranging from course and content mastery, advantages when applying for research positions and other extra opportunities, advanced time management skills, increased social and academic confidence, and many more.
+Most universities in Canada recognize the IB, and at many of them transfer credits that exempt students from first-year university courses are possible.
+Our graduates report a wide number of advantages ranging from course and content mastery, advanced time management skills, increased social and academic confidence, and many more.